rundeck/rundeck/docs/en/administration/03-configuration.md

 ## log4j.properties

 Rundeck uses [log4j] as its application logging facility.
-This file defines the logging configuration for the Rundeck server.
+This file defines the logging configuration for the CLI tools.
+In addition, there is another configuration file using to define the logging from the WEB API.
+This file is located in the following path: $RDECK_BASE/server/exp/webapps/WEB-INF/classes/log4j.properties.

 [log4j]: http://logging.apache.org/log4j/